Proxy vs VPN: What Are the Differences?

 Proxies and VPNs: What Are They?

 A proxy server is an intermediary between you and the internet.
 Instead of connecting to a website directly, you connect to a proxy server first.
-The server then accesses the website and returns the information it gets, also through itself.
-It uses its own IP address to do so.
+All of your requests to the target are then routed through the proxy server, and any replies go through that same server as well.

 Are There Any Similarities?

-Indeed, there is quite a few similarities between the two:
+Indeed, there are quite a few similarities between the two:

-- Both proxies and VPNs improve your anonymity online – by using them, you get a different IP address.
-You can use it with applications or browse the web and keep your own IP hidden.
-This lets you strengthen your anonymity online
+- Both proxies and VPNs improve your privacy online – by using them, you present a different IP address to websites and services.
+That way, you can browse the web and use apps while keeping your own IP hidden.
+So while true anonymity is impossible as you will be leaving a digital footprint somewhere, it will help you improve your privacy online.

-- Both proxies and VPNs overcome website and geo-location restrictions – you can access restricted website at work, school, or even your country when you route your traffic through a proxy or VPN.
+- Both proxies and VPNs overcome website and geo-location restrictions – you can access websites restricted at your work, school, or even your country when you route your traffic through a proxy or VPN.
 For example, you can unblock Instagram.
 Many people also use VPNs to access popular websites like YouTube or Netflix.
-Both options can give you an IP address from any country worldwide, which lets you browse like a local.
+Both options can give you an IP address from any country in the world, which lets you browse like a local.

 Are There Any Differences?